-The RPC Volunteers Program is a new initiative whereby local volunteers based in Malawi gain valuable experience and knowledge while creating a real impact through a range of activities in rural communities.
+The RPC Volunteers Program is a new initiative whereby local volunteers based in Malawi gain valuable experience and knowledge while creating a real impact through a range of short-term activities in rural communities.
 The major immediate beneficiaries will probably be the volunteers themselves.

 Commonly, volunteer programs in Malawi are international in nature.
 They rely on international volunteers who spend time in Malawi and then move elsewhere.
 By contrast, the RPC Volunteers Program uses volunteers who live here in Malawi.

 Whilst any eligible person might be involved as a volunteer, it is expected that participants will more likely be university/college graduates who have not yet settled into long-term or heavily committed occupations.
 Indeed, RPC will actively solicit prospective candidates from tertiary institutions such as LUANAR (Lilongwe University of Agriculture and Natural Resources) at its Bunda and NRC campuses.

 Each participant will be assigned to a documented program of activities which have been chosen and refined beforehand with an overall objective of improving small scale and village poultry production.
 RPC will keep an up to date list of potential programs and publicise these as appropriate.

 Identification of volunteers and work programs will be consistent with the ACFID Practice Note: "Responsible International Volunteering for Development".
 Participants will be required (as do all RPC personnel) to conform with RPC's own Code of Conduct which is based on internationally recognised principles.

 Funding will be sought from individual donors or small groups, with a typical program expected to cost